A Platform’s Responsibility to Act With Purpose

 We believe that as a platform with 850,000 creators, millions of readers, and hundreds of thousands of social followers, it wasn’t just a nice thought; it was an obligation for us to do our part and contribute towards a larger purpose.
 When thinking about a feature that had so much power behind it—about 18,000 creators have participated in Challenges to date, and given the cash prizes we knew we wanted to award, we naturally had a dedicated budget to make the feature happen—our “why” had to extend beyond the reach of Vocal itself if we were to be able to feel confident that we were using the tool of Challenges to the fullest extent.
 Not just as a platform, but as individuals during an incredibly draining and tumultuous year who wanted nothing more than to make a difference, we were given an opportunity to make giving back a huge part of our careers.
 Conceptually, the “why” switched from helping our creators earn money to helping our community at large—the creative community on Vocal, and the wider communities of the world.

-Being able to turn Challenges into an opportunity to enact change is something that I’m incredibly grateful for; the fact that over the past year, my team has been able to use this piece of our jobs to directly contribute over $25,000 to causes we believe in is proof that platforms can and should use their power to do something stronger than the sum of their parts.
+Being able to turn Challenges into an opportunity to enact change is something that I’m incredibly grateful for; the fact that over the past year, my team has been able to directly contribute over $25,000 to causes we believe in is proof that platforms can and should use their power to do something stronger than the sum of their parts.
 I have a feeling that there aren’t many employees at any company who can say that their colleagues have afforded them as much trust or wholehearted supported in allocating company time and resources to doing things just because they knew they were the right thing to do.
 All I know is that on our own, as individuals in our free time, we never could have instigated this much change; but using the power of a platform, we were able to make it happen.
 It gave us our proudest "why" to date.

 2020 was a tough year.
 2021 hasn’t been off to any easier of a start.
 But these charities put in the work every day to make the world a safer, fairer, kinder place.
 We’re proud to have been able to support causes we truly believe in as a platform and as the individuals who build it, and we plan to do so exponentially in the coming year.
 For now, I’d like to highlight each of the charities we supported and contributed to in 2020 since the launch of Challenges.
 Give them some support if you’re able, or raise awareness for them if you can, because the groups listed here are doing some amazing things.